 4. Predictive Analysis: By analyzing imaging data, AI can predict patient outcomes and risks.
 This predictive capability aids in personalized medicine, where treatment plans are tailored based on an individual’s specific risk factors and health data.

-5. Workflow Automation: AI can automate many routine tasks, such as sorting images, flagging abnormal scans for further review, and even generating preliminary reports.
+5. Workflow Automation: AI can automate many routine tasks, such as sorting images, flagging abnormal scans for further review, and generating preliminary reports.
 This automation frees up radiologists to focus on more critical and complex diagnostic tasks.

 Challenges and Limitations of AI in Radiology